 Understanding the Landscape

-Blockchain Patents: A Snapshot Blockchain patents encompass the intellectual property rights granted for blockchain-related inventions.
+Blockchain Patents: A Snapshot: The blockchain market and industry is always growing and changing.
+Blockchain patents encompass the intellectual property rights granted for blockchain-related inventions.
 These might involve novel consensus mechanisms, smart contract functionalities, or any other unique application of blockchain technology.

 Why Patent Blockchain Innovations?